ProSEDS May Tie-In to ISS Propulsion

 News story originally written on January 28, 1999

-NASA plans to begin development of a Propulsive Small Expendable Deployer
+NASA announced that it will begin development of the Propulsive Small

-System, or ProSEDS.
-Instead of using propellant, ProSEDS will use the
+Expendable Deployer System, or ProSEDS.
+ProSEDS will use the Earth's magnetic field

 The system consists of a tether which is lowered into the upper

 atmosphere.
-The tether creates a current, which creates an electric
+The tether induces a current, which creates an electric

-atmospheric drag.
-If the tether system works, then NASA won't have to
+because of slight atmospheric drag.
+If the tether system works, NASA

 You might also be interested in: